TimosTsamis/killometers/README.md

-# Killometers
+# Killometers.
-Source File: Killometers
+Source File: Killometers.

 Here you can find source file and executable programm for saving killometers.